awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

    --association-name "AnsibleAssociation" --schedule-expression "cron(0 2 ? * SUN *)"
    ```
 **Note**
-State Manager associations do not support all cron and rate expressions\.
+State Manager associations don't support all cron and rate expressions\.
 For more information about creating cron and rate expressions for associations, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

    The system attempts to create the association on the instances and immediately apply the state\.